AviatrixSystems/Docs/HowTos/user_accelerator.rst

    :description: User Accelerator VPN Reference Design
    :keywords: AWS Global Accelerator, Geo VPN, VPN, aviatrix, remote user vpn, openvpn, user vpn

 ===================================================
 VPN User Accelerator
 ===================================================

-The VPN User Accelerator leverages the `AWS Global Accelerator <https://aws.amazon.com/global-accelerator/>`_ to connect VPN users to the nearest AWS Edge location access point and traverse the AWS backbone to the VPN gateway.
+The VPN User Accelerator leverages the `AWS Global Accelerator <https://aws.amazon.com/global-accelerator/>`_ to connect VPN users to the nearest AWS Edge location access point and traverse the AWS backbone to the VPN Gateway.

 ..
 Note::
    When this feature is enabled, the VPN user source address is masked out by AWS.